 The console provided is basic and doesn’t provide RPM or heart rate information.
 So if this is what you are looking for then you can replace the console with a standard bike computer and wear a heart rate strap and monitor.

 Overall it makes for a good riding experience where you can get a low impact cardio workout for many years.
-However it is worth checking out the Sunny Health and Fitness Pro Indoor Cycle which is up to $100 cheaper, with a 40 lbs flywheel but does not have a console (it is possible to add one for $30).
+However it is worth checking out the Sunny Health and Fitness Pro Indoor Cycle which has a 40 lbs flywheel but does not have a console but it is possible to add one.